afilip1/ronfmt/README.md

 # ronfmt - simple autoformatting tool for RON

+# The project is frozen indefinitely.
+You are welcome to fork it or use as reference for your own implementation.
+Please contact me if you'd like to become a new maintainer for this project.

 # Important note:
 The tool is in prealpha state.
 Bugs may occur, leading to loss of data.
 The tool creates automatic backups of files it works on, but take precautions when using it.
 **The tool does not support comments at this time.
 When formatting, they will be discarded.
 Only use it if you don't have/care for comments in your files.**